 Learning a language most efficient when it’s related your daily activities.
 The most common words depends on the age of your children and typical daily routine.
 Parents of toddlers may find it most useful to first learn the Chinese translation for numbers, colors, shapes, body parts, and food.
 Those with school-aged children may want to learn how to discuss teachers, school buses, and classrooms in Chinese!

-The Rhythm and Tones book (available here) is one of my favorite resources.
+The Rhythm and Tones book (detailed review here) is one of my favorite resources.
 In addition to bilingual English/Chinese text, the book introduces Pinyin and the 4 Chinese tones.
 The music is also very catchy, and my daughter loves to sing and dance to the songs!

 Listen and Learn First Chinese Words (available here) is also an excellent book for beginners.
 The hardcover book is inexpensive and teaches 120 words with audio support.